Y0Coss/docs-fork/pages/public_cloud/quantum_computing/capabilities/guide.en-gb.md

 With VS Code, you get the capability to use remote connections (from a local computer).

-### Pre-installed AI environments
+### Pre-installed Quantum environments

-OVHcloud Quantum Notebooks comes with pre-installed AI environments.
+OVHcloud Quantum Notebooks comes with pre-installed Quantum environments.

-List of available AI Environments:
+List of available Quantum Environments:

 - Alice & Bob Felis
 - C12